-- During this time, you may want to control your small child's environment and use the stroller as a familiar retreat.
+- You may want to control your small child's environment and use the stroller as a familiar retreat.

 Mommy Frog's Hop Tips for Using a Stroller at Disneyland

-A negative to bringing a stroller is that it is harder to deal with on buses and shuttles.
+A negative to bringing a stroller is that it's harder to deal with on buses and shuttles.
 You have to remove your tadpole and fold the stroller up.
+(You also have to park it or fold it and bring it with you for the Disneyland Railroad.)
 The front row of the first and last cars of the parking structure shuttle has more space for strollers with wheelchair tags, but these rows also have significantly longer lines.
 You do not have to fold the stroller up in those seats if you have a wheelchair tag, but you do have to remove your child.
-Now that parking trams have returned, you do not have to walk long distances at the beginning and end of your day (unless you want to).
-It may mean you can finally ditch the stroller for older preschoolers if they are ready.
+Now that parking trams have returned, you can finally ditch the stroller for older preschoolers if they are ready.